paycoreio/docs/docs/getting-started/organisation/index.md

 # Organisation

-Organisation is an important management part of [PayCore Dashboard](https://dashboard.paycore.io/).
+Organisation is an important management part of <a href="https://dashboard.paycore.io/" target="_blank" rel="noopener">PayCore Dashboard</a>.

 It allows you to isolate data and operations of your organization from other accounts in the system